davidsvale/calculate-accessibility/README.md

 # calculate-accessibility
-Python script to calculate accessibility (gravity and cumulative opportunities) from OD matrix.
+Python script to calculate accessibility (gravity-based and cumulative opportunities) from an origin-destination matrix.

 ## A bit of theory
    The literature contains several definitions of accessibility.
 The first comes from Hansen (1959, p.
 73), which sees it as “the potential of opportunities for interaction”.
 Handy and Niemeier (1997, p.
 1175) expand on the definition, noting that this potential is “determined by the spatial distribution of potential destinations, the ease of reaching each destination, and the magnitude, quality, and character of the activities found there”.
 Accessibility, therefore, reflects land use patterns that determine the spatial distribution of activities and the transport system; these, in turn, determine the ease of reaching a destination.